Online Banking is displayedBusiness BankingDesktop Express

 Dumpster diving: Rummaging through trash looking for bills or other paper with your personal information on it

-German American Bancorp and its family of affiliated financial services companies will NEVER call or send you an email asking you to supply personal information, such as:
+German American Bancorp and its family of affiliated financial services companies will NEVER call, text or send you an email asking you to supply personal information, such as:

-You should NEVER supply your username, password, account number, credit card number or any other personal or confidential information via phone or email, and NEVER click on links or reply directly to any email in question.
-If you receive a suspicious email, you should DELETE it immediately.
+You should NEVER supply your username, password, account number, credit card number, check card number or any other personal or confidential information via phone or email, and NEVER click on links or reply directly to any email or text in question.
+If you receive a suspicious email or text, you should DELETE it immediately.